Notice of Pre-AIA or AIA Status

 Dependent claim 27 recites, in part, wherein the operations further comprise: redirecting and reallocating resources to evaluating other remaining vaccine formulations, associated with at least one of the set of vaccine candidates, for which a conflict has not been identified at a time of the analyzing.

-Dependent claim 28 recites, in part, wherein the abstaining from the continuing of the evaluation of the vaccine formulation during the analyzing increases an allocation and utilization of resources during the analyzing relative an allocation and utilization of resources during a performance of the analyzing without the abstaining.
+Dependent claim 28 recites, in part, wherein the abstaining from the continuing of the evaluation of the vaccine formulation during the analyzing increases an allocation and utilization of resources during the analyzing relative to an allocation and utilization of resources during a performance of the analyzing without the abstaining.

-Dependent claim 30 recites, in part, wherein the operations further comprise initiating the display of information indicating that: after writing the list to the data structure, a particular vaccine in the set of vaccine candidates identified in the list of immune-response trigger formulations has been administered to a particular patient identified in the clinical EMR to treat the particular condition.
+Dependent claim 30 recites, in part, writing a list identifying the sub-set of vaccine candidates to the data structure; and initiating display of information indicating that: after writing the list to the data structure, a particular first vaccine in the set of vaccine candidates identified in the list has been administered to a particular patient identified in the clinical EMR to treat the particular condition.

-Dependent claim 31 recites, in part, wherein the operations further comprise: receiving documentation of the administration of the particular vaccine to the particular patient.
+Dependent claim 31 recites, in part, wherein the operations further comprise: receiving documentation of the administration of the particular first vaccine to the particular patient.

 Each of these steps of the preceding dependent claims only serve to further limit or specify the features of independent claims 1, 10, or 18 accordingly, and hence are nonetheless directed towards fundamentally the same abstract idea as the independent claim and utilize the additional elements analyzed below in the expected manner.